Choosing your perfect wedding dress with expert advice

 Are you searching for the one, your dream wedding dress?
-Over the past couple of weeks Audrey Vance, of Wedding Dress Ink, went to visit some gorgeous Wicklow bridal shops and designers to find out just what Irish brides are buying and to glean some pearls of wisdom for all those brides-to-be starting out on their journey.
+Over the past couple of weeks Audrey Vance, of Wedding Dress Ink, went to visit some gorgeous Wicklow based bridal shops and designers to find out just what Irish brides are buying and to glean some pearls of wisdom for all those brides-to-be wondering how to choose the perfect wedding dress!

 According to Tanya of O’Brien’s Bridal Couture in Rathnew, “You can choose from every dress in shop when you allow 9 months before the wedding.”
 It also makes sense that you are more likely to enjoy the shopping experience when you are not limited by time constraints.
 She also suggests trying on a variety of styles and to keep an open mind, you can be surprised by what you’ll pick.